top of page

 A yoga teacher demonstrating a seated straddle pose

-• Begin sitting with legs as wide as feels comfortable
+• Begin sitting with your legs as wide as feels comfortable

-• Actively flex feet, making sure that toes are pointing up towards the ceiling
+• Actively flex feet, making sure that your toes are pointing up towards the ceiling

-• Ensure that the spine stays long and the feet flexed as you begin to walk hands out in front of you
+• Ensure that your spine stays long and your feet flexed as you begin to walk your hands out in front of you

-• If the body allows for it, bring the forearms down, always looking forward rather than down and making sure the spine is in line with the neck - so as not to round the back
+• If your body allows for it, bring your forearms down, always looking forward rather than down and making sure your spine is in line with your neck

 A yoga teacher demonstrating half middle splits

-• Send the right leg wide, making sure it’s in line with your right hip
+• Send your right leg wide, making sure it’s in line with your right hip

-• Anchor through the little toe edge of the right foot, making sure the sole of the foot is fully grounded
+• Anchor through the little toe edge of your right foot, making sure the sole is fully grounded

-• From here, think about lowering your pubic bones a little towards the mat, as you do so, the right foot will slide further to the right
+• Then, think about lowering your pubic bones a little towards the mat - as you do so, the right foot will slide further to the right

 • Repeat on the other side